Shaker Historical Society

 In addition to our current Board of Trustees, we also have two affiliate members from the Nature Center at Shaker Lakes and the Shaker Heights Public Library to ensure that we are in touch with our local partners.
 We also have a Community Advisory Board who meets to approve of our exhibits and programs.

 The Shaker Historical Society is a non-profit organization, established in 1947 to provide stewardship for our region's significant history by nurturing respectful discovery, preservation, collection, and public dissemination of the history, traditions, and heritage of the Shaker sect, Shaker Heights, Warrensville Township, and the surrounding areas.

-The home of The Shaker Historical Society is situated on the grounds of the former North Union Center Family's apple orchard and vegetable garden and was the former home of Louis Myers, a real estate agent for the Van Sweringen Company, and his wife, Blanche.
-From the Myers Mansion we operate a museum, a public research library and archives, an art gallery, a local gift shop and community garden beds.
+The home of The Shaker Historical Society is situated on the grounds of the former North Union Center Family's apple orchard and vegetable garden and was the former home of Louis Myers, a real estate agent for the Van Sweringen Company, and his wife Blanche.
+From the Myers Mansion we operate a museum, public research library and archives, art gallery, local gift shop, and community garden beds.

-In 1910 Daniel Reamer (1871-1926) designed this residence for Louis and Blanche Myers.
-Here, they raised their two sons, Eugene and Frank.
+Daniel Reamer (1871-1926) designed this residence for Louis and Blanche Myers in 1910.
+Here, the Myers raised their two sons, Eugene and Frank.
 One of the first homes built in the new development by the Van Sweringen brothers, the Myers also accessed their property via a drive on Shaker Boulevard.

-In 1969, Frank Myers, who was also a SHS trustee, donated his family home to the Society, so that it may have a permanent home to host lectures, produce exhibits and to teach people about the incredible history of the Shakers of North Union.
-Prior to 1969, the Society met in private homes, produced exhibits in Shaker Schools, rented a storefront on Lee Road and help to found the local history collection of the Shaker Heights Public Library.
+Frank Myers, who was also a SHS trustee, donated his family home to the Society in 1969 so that it may have a permanent home to host lectures, produce exhibits, and teach people about the incredible history of the Shakers of North Union.
+Prior to 1969, the Society met in private homes, produced exhibits in Shaker Schools, rented a storefront on Lee Road, and helped found the local history collection of the Shaker Heights Public Library.